 The Group also discloses its alignment with the most widely adopted and accepted international sustainability frameworks and guidelines.
-These reports are available on the Bank's website and include:
+These reports are available on FAB's website and include:

-- Corporate ESG Reports: disclosures on the Bank's ESG achievements and progress against ESG strategy implementation and targets for the reporting year.
-These reports are prepared in line with the Global Reporting Initiative (GRI) Standards and Sustainability Accounting Standards Board (SASB) standards and the United Nations Global Compact and the United Nations SDGs. - Principles for Responsible Banking (PRB) Reports: details the Bank's progress against the six main Principles for Responsible Banking (PRB).
-The Bank became a signatory of PRB in 2021. - Sustainable Finance Reports: prepared annually to provide an update on the Bank's green bond issuances and other sustainable finance products.
-This includes a summary on the use of proceeds and the associated environmental impacts of the Bank's outstanding green bonds and green private placements.
-This report is in line with the Bank's latest sustainable finance framework's reporting requirements and ICMA's guidelines on green bond issuances. - Equator Principles Reports: details the Bank's implementation of the EP in lending to projects that are part of EP's scope for the reporting year.
-The Bank has been a member of EP since 2015. - FAB's Pathway to Net Zero Report: includes the Bank's progress against the net zero commitments set out for 2050, as required by the Net Zero Banking Alliance (NZBA).
-The Bank became a signatory of NZBA in 2021 and published its inaugural report in 2023.
-The report includes a detailed explanation of the methodology used to estimate the Bank's current financed emissions and targets.
+- ESG Reports: disclosures on FAB's ESG achievements and progress against ESG strategy implementation and targets for the reporting year.
+These reports are prepared in line with the Global Reporting Initiative (GRI) Standards 2021 and the Abu Dhabi Stock Exchange (ADX) ESG Disclosure Guidance requirements 2021 for Listed Companies in the UAE. - Principles for Responsible Banking (PRB) Reports: details FAB's progress against the six main Principles for Responsible Banking (PRB).
+FAB became a signatory of PRB in 2021.

+- Sustainable Finance Reports: prepared annually to provide an update on FAB's green bond issuances and other sustainable finance products.
+This includes a summary on the use of proceeds and the associated environmental impacts of FAB's outstanding green and social bonds and green private placements.
+This report is in line with FAB's latest sustainable finance framework's reporting requirements and ICMA's guidelines on green and social bond issuances. - Equator Principles Reports: details FAB's implementation of the EP in lending to projects that are part of EP's scope for the reporting year.
+FAB has been a member of EP since 2015. - FAB's Pathway to Net Zero Report: includes FAB's progress against the net zero commitments set out for 2050, as required by the Net Zero Banking Alliance (NZBA).
+FAB became a signatory of NZBA in 2021 and published its inaugural report in 2023.
+The report includes a detailed explanation of the methodology used to estimate FAB's current financed emissions and targets.